rubyonjets/jets/docs/_docs/env-extra.md

 ## Precedence

-1. JETS_ENV_EXTRA - takes highest precedence
+1. JETS_ENV_EXTRA - takes the highest precedence
 2. `config/application.rb` env_extra setting - takes lower precedence

-## Blue Green Deployments
+## Blue-Green Deployments

-With the ability to create entire applications with just a variable change, you can use it to perform blue green deployments.
+With the ability to create entire applications with just a variable change, you can use it to perform blue0green deployments.

 1. Create another environment
-2. Test it to your hearts content
+2. Test it to your heart's content
 3. Switch the DNS over to the new stack
 4. Delete the old environment